Warship Wednesday Jan 22, 2014 The Most Famous Dutch Pantserschip

 She could hide in littoral spaces from larger true battleships due to her ability to float in 21-feet of seawater.
-The ship type was known as the pantserschip (or “coastal defence ship”), and was popular with countries like Sweden, Denmark and others who had a legitimate coastal defence need but could not afford large battlewagons.
+The ship type was known as the pantserschip (or “coastal defense ship”) and was popular with countries like Sweden, Denmark, and others who had a legitimate coastal defense need but could not afford large battlewagons.

-Completed 6 October 1910, she sailed immediately for the Dutch East Indies, where she was arguably the most capable ship there at anytime (except when passing US, Japanese or British battleships sailed through the area) for the next quarter century.
+Completed 6 October 1910, she sailed immediately for the Dutch East Indies, where she was arguably the most capable ship there at any time (except when passing the US, Japanese or British battleships sailed through the area) for the next quarter-century.
 For over two decades she quietly patrolled the thousands of islands in the Netherlands crown colony, showing the flag to locals and foreign interests alike.
 During WWI she helped ensure Dutch neutrality was strictly adhered to.

 Within a few years, she had a mixed Dutch and Indonesian crew, which may have been the cause of problems later in her life.

 In 1933, De Zeven Provinciën was involved in a naval mutiny.
-Her crew ceased to listen to the Dutch high command after news of a 7% paycut was made public (this was the Depression folks).
-The pocket battleship went rogue on Febuary 5th while the ship’s captain was ashore.
-Her complement at the time consisted of 16 European officers, 34 European NCOs and ratings and some 140 Indonesian crew-members.
+Her crew ceased to listen to the Dutch high command after news of a 7% pay cut was made public (this was the Depression folks).
+The pocket battleship went rogue on February 5th while the ship’s captain was ashore.
+Her complement at the time consisted of 16 European officers, 34 European NCOs and ratings, and some 140 Indonesian crew-members.
 This is notably less than her designed complement of 450 men, barely half as much in fact.
 This is a testament of 1930s naval manning in colonial waters.

-After the loss of life, the crew of the De Zeven Provinciën surrendered, were disciplined, and the ship was renamed HNLMS Soerabaja (Surabaya) to erase the stain on her.
+After the loss of life, the crew of the De Zeven Provinciën surrendered was disciplined, and the ship was renamed HNLMS Soerabaja (Surabaya) to erase the stain on her.

 This left the 26-year-old coastal defense ship with her unmentionable past largely relegated to training for the rest of her career.
 She was extensively reworked for this new role.
 Her boilers were reduced from 8 to 3, her armament reduced, and she was largely used as a static harbor defense ship, capable of just 8-knots with everything lit.